luyadev/luya/docs/guide1.0/install.md

 composer global require "fxp/composer-asset-plugin:~1.2"
 ```

-After setting up composer, we execute the composer `create-project` command to checkout the **luya-kickstarter** application, an *out of the box* setup you can directly run your website.
+After setting up composer, we execute the composer `create-project` command to checkout the **luya-kickstarter** application, an *out of the box* setup enabling you to directly run your website.
 We recommend to run the `create-project` command directly from your htdocs/webserver folder:

 ```sh
 composer create-project luyadev/luya-kickstarter:1.0.0-RC1